gsiems/DataDict/README.md

 queries, views or materialized views.
 The default (0) is to not extract/show queries.

+#### wiki_format

+Not required.
+Indicates that the database comments should be rendered as wiki markup.
+Only "Markdown" is currently supported.

 #### schemas

 Not required.
 The comma separated list of schemas to use in creating